pmarmotte2/ComfyUI_Fill-ChatterBox/README.md

 # ComfyUI_Fill-ChatterBox

 A custom node extension for ComfyUI that adds text-to-speech (TTS) and voice conversion (VC) capabilities using the Chatterbox library.
+Supports a MAXIMUM of 40 seconds.
+Iv tried removing this limitarion but the model falls apart really bad with anything longer than that, so it remains.

 ![ChatterBox Example](web/image.png)